khakhalin/notes/00_words_to_lookup.md

 * gradient boosting
 * https://cp-algorithms.com/data_structures/fenwick.html
 * https://cp-algorithms.com/data_structures/segment_tree.html
-* capsule network - some sort of generalization of convolutional networks for hierarchical data?
+* Capsule neural network - some sort of generalization of convolutional networks for hierarchical data??
+Never heard of them, but they are actually quite well cited!!
 * the difference between tSNE and UMAP
 * what's the difference between hash-sets, hash-maps, and hash-tables?
 * radix sort